How Does Dental Insurance Work Irvine, CA

 When you enroll in a dental plan, you enter into an agreement.
 Individuals who purchase a dental must pay monthly insurance premiums, along with any additional copays and deductibles that may be a part of their particular plan.
 The insurance company will pay your dentist for services covered at an agreed-upon reimbursement level.

-To determine whether or not Sedation and Implant Dentistry Irvine accepts your dental insurance, call us at (949) 258-9682 to learn more.
+To determine whether or not Total Care Implant Dentistry accepts your dental insurance, call us at (949) 258-9682 to learn more.
 We are proud to serve patients in Irvine and the surrounding area.

 Shopping for Dental Insurance